GiladLev/auction-store/README.md

 ## What next <a name="next"></a>
-Connection to a payment service
+- Connection to a payment service
+-
-Adding a chat bot by socketio
+- Adding a chat bot